-Quality Strategy State Fiscal Year 2021 Goals, Objectives, and Measures
+Quality Strategy State Fiscal Year 2022 Goals, Objectives, and Measures

-Goals Objectives Measures Percentage of Primary Care Provider offices that met the urgent appointment standard (24 hours for illness or injury requiring immediate care).
-Goal 1 Ensure timely access to care Percentage of Primary Care Provider offices that met the routine appointment standard (30 days for routine care without symptoms).
-Ensure appropriate access to care.
-Percentage of psychiatrist offices that met the two-week appointment standard for routine behavioral health and substance use services without symptoms. access to care.
-Ensure an adequate Percentage of primary care physician offices that meet mandated access standards. healthcare network Percentage of specialist offices that meet mandated access standards.
-Well-Child Visits in First 15 Months of Life (0-15 Months): Percentage of children who turned 15 months old during the measurement year and had six or more well-child visits.
-Well-Child Visits in First 30 Months of Life (15-30 Months): Percentage of children who turned 30 months old during the measurement year and had two or more well-child visits.
-Child & Adolescent Well-Care Visits (3-11yrs): Percentage of members age 3-11 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
-Child & Adolescent Well-Care Visits (12-17yrs): Percentage of members age 12-17 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
-Promote Child Child & Adolescent Well-Care Visits (18-21yrs): Percentage of members age 18-21 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.
-Goal 2 Health Annual Dental Visits (Total): Percentage of members 2-20 years of age who had at least one dental visit during the measurement year.
-Promote wellness and prevention.
-Childhood Immunization Status (Combo 10): Percentage of children 2 years of age who had four diphtheria, tetanus and acellular pertussis (DTaP); three polio (IPV); one measles, mumps and rubella (MMR); three haemophilus influenza type B (HiB); three hepatitis B (HepB), one chicken pox (VZV); four pneumococcal conjugate (PCV); one hepatitis A (HepA); two or three rotavirus (RV); and two influenza (flu) vaccines by their second birthday.
-Immunizations for Adolescents (Combo 1): Percentage of adolescents 13 years of age who had one dose of meningococcal conjugate vaccine, one tetanus, diphtheria toxoids and acellular pertussis (DTaP) vaccine by their 13th birthday.
-Lead Screening in Children: Percentage of children 2 years of age who had one or more capillary or venous lead blood test for lead poisoning by their second birthday.
-Promote Chronic Disease Management Asthma Medication Ratio (Total): Percentage of members 5-64 years of age who were identified as having persistent asthma and had a ratio of controller medications to total asthma medications of 0.50 or greater during the measurement year.
+Objectives Goals Measures Percentage of Primary Care Provider offices that met the urgent appointment standard (24 hours for illness or Injury requiring immediate care).
+Ensure timely Percentage of Primary Care Provider offices that met the routine appointment standard (30 days for routine care access to care Without symptoms).
+Goal 1 Percentage of psychiatrist offices that met the two-week appointment standard for routine behavioral health Ensure appropriate And substance use services without symptoms. access to care.
+Percentage of primary care physician offices that meet mandated access standards.
+Ensure an adequate healthcare network Percentage of specialist offices that meet mandated access standards.
+Well-Child Visits in First 30 Months of Life (0-15 Months): Percentage of children who turned 15 months old during the measurement year and had six or more well-child visits.\ Well-Child Visits in First 30 Months of Life (15-30 Months): Percentage of children who turned 30 months old during the measurement year and had two or more well-child visits.\ Child & Adolescent Well-Care Visits (3-11yrs): Percentage of members age 3-11 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.\ Child & Adolescent Well-Care Visits (12-17yrs): Percentage of members age 12-17 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.\ Child & Adolescent Well-Care Visits (18-21yrs): Percentage of members age 18-21 years old who had at least one comprehensive well-care visit with a PCP or an OB/GYN practitioner during the measurement year.\ Promote Child Annual Dental Visits (Total): Percentage of members 2-20 years of age who had at least one dental visit during Health Goal 2 the measurement year.\ Promote wellness Childhood Immunization Status (Combo 10): Percentage of children 2 years of age who had four diphtheria, and prevention. tetanus and acellular pertussis (DTaP); three polio (IPV); one measles, mumps and rubella (MMR); three haemophilus influenza type B (HiB); three hepatitis B (HepB), one chicken pox (VZV); four pneumococcal conjugate (PCV); one hepatitis A (HepA); two or three rotavirus (RV); and two influenza (flu) vaccines by their second birthday.\ Immunizations for Adolescents (Combo 1): Percentage of adolescents 13 years of age who had one dose of meningococcal conjugate vaccine, one tetanus, diphtheria toxoids and acellular pertussis (DTaP) vaccine, and have completed the human papillomavirus (HPV) vaccine series by their 13th birthday.\ Lead Screening in Children: Percentage of children 2 years of age who had one or more capillary or venous lead blood test for lead poisoning by their second birthday.\ Asthma Medication Ratio (Total): Percentage of members 5-64 years of age who were identified as having Promote Chronic persistent asthma and had a ratio of controller medications to total asthma medications of 0.50 or greater Disease Management during the measurement year.\

-Quality Strategy State Fiscal Year 2021 Goals, Objectives, and Measures
+Quality Strategy State Fiscal Year 2022 Goals, Objectives, and Measures